MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 |2007-06-27T00:00:00Z|2007-06-27T08:00:00Z|08:00:00|750000|
 |2007-06-26T20:00:00Z|2007-06-26T23:00:00Z|03:00:00|750000|

-### render

-The [render](kusto/query/renderoperator.md) operator helps you visualize query results by displaying them as graphical output.
-For example, you can display results as a `barchart`, `timechart`, `columnchart`, `piechart`, `scatterchart`, and more.

-We'll use `render` to better understand and interpret our results as we progress through the following sections.
+With the computed `Duration` column, it's easy to see that the flood that caused the most damage was also the longest flood.

 ## Find insights with aggregation functions

-This section will show how to use aggregation functions to identify patterns and trends in our data.
-These functions allow us to group and combine values from multiple rows into a single summary value.
+Aggregation functions allow you to group and combine data from multiple rows into a single summary value.
 The summary value type depends on the chosen function, for example a count, maximum, minimum, or average value.
 Aggregation functions are especially useful for discovering valuable insights when working with large amounts of individual events, like storm events, and comparing them across groups.

-### summarize

-The [summarize](kusto/query/summarizeoperator.md) operator groups rows based on the values in the **by** clause and applies an aggregation function to combine each group into a single row.
-In the following examples, we'll use `summarize` in combination with various aggregation functions.
+In the following examples, we'll use the [summarize](kusto/query/summarizeoperator.md) operator to group rows by certain values and apply aggregation functions, and the [render](kusto/query/renderoperator.md) operator to visualize the results of your query as graphical output in various chart types."

 ### count()